Intussusception - FAQs

 - Increasing abdominal pain

-- Redness or drainage form the surgical wound if surgery was performed.
+- Redness or drainage from the surgical wound